magomimmo/modern-cljs/doc/second-edition/tutorial-06.md

 ## Easy made complex

-From the above discussion the reader could infer that that CLJS is good only for *Single Page Application* (SPA).
+From the above discussion the reader could infer that CLJS is good only for *Single Page Application* (SPA).
 Indeed, there is a very modest solution to the above conflict between more calls setting the same `onload` property of the JS `window` object: code duplication!